Your Health & COVID-19

 - Cover your mouth and nose.

 Wear a cloth face covering that covers the mouth and nose whenever you go out in public and especially to stores or other indoor places.
+Check out this helpful article in the Wall Street Journal for guidelines on face coverings, and this one in the Seattle Times regarding masks while exercising.

 - Cover coughs and sneezes.